ORS 192.311 to 192.478

 Procedure for RCC employees who receive a public records request:

-RCC employees should direct inquirers to make their requests using the PDF request form, click here, or by contacting College Service (info below).
-If you are a RCC employee familiar with the nature or location of the requested records, it is very helpful to also contact College Services directly.
-They will then coordinate with you or other appropriate faculty or staff in identifying, collecting and providing any requested records subject to release.
+RCC employees should direct inquirers to make their requests using the online request form, or by contacting the Public Records Custodian.
+Employees familiar with the nature or location of the requested records, should also contact the Public Records Custodian directly at 541-956-7000.
+The Public Records Custodian will coordinate with appropriate faculty or staff in identifying, collecting and providing any requested records subject to release.

 Note that a subpoena is NOT a public records request; it is a court order.
-Notify the Office of the Vice President of College Services IMMEDIATELY if you are served with a subpoena.
+If an employee is served with a subpoena, they should make note of how and when it was received, retain all documents, and contact, the Registrar at 541-956-7199 for educational records and the Risk Management Department at 541-956-7061 for all other subpoenas..
 The court imposes strict and often very tight deadlines in responding to subpoenas.

 Rescinds Procedure Number: None